extsoft/blog/_posts/2018-04-09-extending-snmp.md

 How it works
 ============
 A device has a working daemon which allows communication capabilities defined by SNMP protocol.
 Then, it's possible to send the queries to the daemon using UDP protocol.
 If the daemon is capable to answer, it sends back the requested information.
+Please take into account that SNMP works over TCP and other protocols, it is most commonly used over UDP that is connectionless – both for performance reasons, and to minimize the additional load on a potentially troubled network that protocols like TCP impose.

 All the information inside the daemon is structured in the Management Information Base (MIB).
 Each element of this database is an object which represents a piece of information or group of other objects.
 The path of an object in the MIB is called [object identifier (OID)](http://oid-info.com/#oid).